Struvite Prevention STSP

 After picture keeping WWTP Struvite Free

 Struvite Prevention is a hot topic for discussion groups and seminars where the participants are plant managers and operators of wastewater treatment plants (WWTP) and Concentrated Animal Feeding Operations (CAFO).
-The overflow line off the anaerobic digester is often the first piece of equipment to get choked by a deposit of hard rock Struvite crystals.
+The overflow line of the anaerobic digester is often the first piece of equipment to get choked by a deposit of hard rock Struvite crystals.
 Struvite tends to form in the anaerobic digester and on the pipes and equipment involved in dewatering the sludge solids.
 The worst Struvite precipitation often builds up in the sludge transfer lines in a WWTP or in the recirculation pump from a lagoon in CAFO.
-The turbulent areas, which are their pump heads, pipe bends and sludge transfer lines see a release of CO2 and the formation of struvite crystals.
-The best method to prevent struvite is to have a program that limits the availability of the base components of Struvite to react with each other.
+The turbulent areas, which are their pump heads, pipe bends, and sludge transfer lines see a release of CO2 and the formation of struvite crystals.
+The best method for struvite wastewater treatment and to prevent struvite is to have a program that limits the availability of the base components of struvite to react with each other.

-This is a product that is designed to keep the MAP in liquid form and prevent struvite from precipitating in WWTPs and CAFOs.
-The most cost effective method is to control (chelate) the magnesium and keep it in solution.
+Struvite Preventer STSP is designed for struvite wastewater treatment to keep the MAP in liquid form and prevent struvite from precipitating in WWTPs and CAFOs.
+The most cost-effective method is to control (chelate) the magnesium and keep it in solution.
 MAP will not precipitate.
 If one has MAP crystals already formed, then by chelating the magnesium from the MAP crystal, you can solubilize the ammonia and phosphate back into solution.
-Using JS 9310, we can resolubilize the magnesium from the MAP crystal thereby breaking the formation.
+Using our product, we can resolubilize the magnesium from the MAP crystal thereby breaking the formation.

-Struvite Dispersant and Inhibitor STSP is an easy liquid to work with and is an environmentally friendly product.
+Struvite Preventer STSP, dispersant and inhibitor is an easy liquid to work with and is an environmentally friendly product.
 It is used to keep the pH of the liquid well below its precipitating pH.
 It is also a lot easier than injecting CO2 into the WWTP and CAFO systems in an effort to control the ammonia.
 It has a successful track record being used to prevent struvite.
 Free samples are available so that you can conduct your own successful laboratory tests on your MAP liquids.

 For a free consultation, samples, or for us to conduct testing, please visit our contact us page.